dayeya/Owl/README.md

 The default mode of Owl, you can go back to normal mode by pressing the ```Escape``` key.

 # Shell mode
-Owl has its own shell and unique commands to interact with the file system.
+Owl has its own shell and unique commands to interact with the file system. <be>
 You can gain access to the mode by typing ```:``` in normal mode.

 ## Shell commands